devtut/generate/docs/python/parsing-command-line-arguments.md

 ```

-For more details please read the [argparse documentation](http://web.archive.org/web/20170221161121/https://docs.python.org/3/library/argparse.html).
+For more details please read the [argparse documentation](https://docs.python.org/3/library/argparse.html).

 ## Using command line arguments with argv

 Whenever a Python script is invoked from the command line, the user may supply additional **command line arguments** which will be passed on to the script.
-These arguments will be available to the programmer from the system variable `sys.argv` ("argv" is a traditional name used in most programming languages, and it means "**arg**ument **v**ector").
+These arguments will be available to the programmer from the system variable `sys.argv` (&quot;argv&quot; is a traditional name used in most programming languages, and it means &quot;**arg**ument **v**ector&quot;).

 By convention, the first element in the `sys.argv` list is the name of the Python script itself, while the rest of the elements are the tokens passed by the user when invoking the script.